chyang913/NightDehazing/README.md

 # NightDehazing

-This matlab pseudo code is for "Variation-based Nighttime Image Dehazing Flow with Emphases on Halo Suppression and Color Preservation"
+This matlab code is for "Variation-based Nighttime Image Dehazing Flow with Emphases on Halo Suppression and Color Preservation".

 # Requirements